 The nine elements below are the components mentioned earlier in the SWMP Plan that drive the work of the SWMP.
-Each one of these elements has minimum performance measures designed to give the SWMP Plan2 a basic framework that will help support the County's goal of protecting water quality and the resources found in its aquatic habitats and waterways.
-Other Permit Requirements are provided in Attachment A.
+Each one of these elements has minimum performance measures designed to give the SWMP Plan a basic framework that will help support the County's goal of protecting water quality and the resources found in its aquatic habitats and waterways.
+Other Permit requirements are provided in Attachment A.

-- 1. Stormwater Planning
+- Stormwater Planning

 - 2. Public Education and Outreach

 - 3. Public Involvement and Participation

 - 4. MS4 Mapping and Documentation

 - 5. Illicit Discharge Detections and Elimination

 - 6. Controlling Runoff from New Development, Redevelopment, and Construction Sites

-- 7. Operations and Maintenance
+- 7. Stormwater Management for Existing Development

 - 8. Source Control Program for Existing Development

+- 9. Operations and Maintenance

+- 10. Compliance with Total Maximum Daily Load Requirements

-- 9. Monitoring and Assessment
+- 11. Monitoring and Assessment